 This page pays its respects to some of the great brass and woodwind performers the world has had the pleasure of hearing; to those outstanding musicians who, sometimes in a deceptively simple way, weave their magic and leave the listener with a different (usually better) feeling about life.

-[Many of the links on the left lead to archive.org, which is a huge repository of information and freely downloadable material - audio, video, photos, books etc.- much of which is on the performing arts.
+[Many of the links on this page lead to archive.org, which is a huge repository of information and freely downloadable material - audio, video, photos, books etc.- much of which is on the performing arts.

 Just one example is G E Lambert's book on Duke Ellington, from the 'Kings of Jazz" series - readable on line, or a free download in a choice of seven formats]

 To cover all the great wind performers (over centuries of wind instruments) would be impossible.
 So far, my guiding principle had been to include many musicians from different genres and cultures.
 But for now, the listings are mainly from the jazz and classical fields. [ Is wind instrument playing becoming a lost art among most 'pop' musicians? ]

 The lists of performers on this page often feature Australians, and cover people from earlier 20th century to some of the young guns who are now setting the pace!
 When I entered the music profession, the standard of professional performance did not have the depth that it has today.
 Then, the standard of the top jazz players (e.g. Don Burrows, Charlie Munro and Errol Buddle on winds, and Ron Falson on trumpet or John Bamford on trombone) was always able to match that of the best of their peers anywhere in the world, but once dropping below that top ten percent, the standard became inconsistent.

 Such is not the case now.
 The top student players of today reach a technical standard at least as high as that of the average professional of earlier generations.